 Chef Patron Matt Abé firmly believes that teamwork is behind the ongoing success of Restaurant Gordon Ramsay.
 This is embodied in every element of the restaurant, from every person and process to the very design of the kitchen itself.

 Jean-Claude echoes this sentiment, “For me it is all about togetherness – us all going in the same direction and taking care of our guests.
 Every day is about showing that same passion and consistency, but also about having fun together and living our dreams in each service.”
-While for Senior Sous Chef Kim Ratcharoen it’s as simple as everyone “giving 110% to achieve the best that we can all be.”
+While for Head Chef Kim Ratcharoen it’s as simple as everyone “giving 110% to achieve the best that we can all be.”